 No one has ever done this before, but it’d be really cool if someone would try.
 The soccer field (or, as I’ve been asked to include, “football pitch”) in town would be a great place to land.

-**update: in 2014 a guest brought a drone and launched it up above D&D. That’s super cool but doesn’t count.
+**update: guests bring drones all the time.
+That’s super cool but doesn’t count–unless you’re flying in the drone.
 We’re still looking for our helicopter hero.
 Over and out.